 You will also need to provide written evidence (receipts and/or invoices) for all of your car expenses, except for fuel and oil which can be estimated based on your odometer readings from the start and end of the logbook period if you don’t have receipts for your actual expenses.

 The actual costs method is similar to the logbook method, with stricter recording requirements.
 There are two main differences between the two.
 Firstly, reporting your expenses using actual costs requires receipts for all expenses - including fuel and oil.
 Secondly, a logbook must be consistently maintained, as you must keep records that allow you to calculate the percentage of travel that was for business vs personal use.

 In all other areas, the method of calculating your expenses using the actual costs method is identical to the logbook method.

-What you can claim ATO car expenses for
+Travel for which you can claim car expenses

 To make sure that your ATO car expenses are eligible for tax claim, your travel needs to be specifically for work.
 Some examples of work-related travel include: